 Well, I was warned at the very least.
 But as the old adage goes, “nothing ventured, nothing gained.”
 If not a single one of us holds the mainstream media accountable for the demonstrably biased inaccuracies they put out, then they will never admit that they commit that kind of journalistic malfeasance, and they’ll keep doing it with reckless abandon.

-Once again, back within the limited confines of the Complaints process in the British Broadcasting Corporation, I submitted the following next-stage complaint to Ofcom, the UK’s communications regulator, regarding the program report I first described in my July 31, 2020 blog post, “BBC Radio 4 vs Rush Limbaugh: ‘How They Made Us Doubt Everything’ Episode 6 ‘Reposition Global Warming as theory, not fact’.” (for the newest readers of my blog, see my list of 5 more posts on the topic at the end of this post)
+Once again, back within the limited confines of the Complaints process in the British Broadcasting Corporation, I submitted the following next-stage complaint to Ofcom, the UK’s communications regulator, regarding the program report I first described in my July 31, 2020 blog post, “BBC Radio 4 vs Rush Limbaugh: ‘How They Made Us Doubt Everything’ Episode 6 ‘Reposition Global Warming as theory, not fact’.” (for the newest readers of my blog, see my list of 5 more posts on the topic at the end of my September 2021 post)

 Here’s the blank Ofcom online form for anyone who wonders what it looks like, and here’s what I filled in, with key bits boldface-highlighted for emphasis: